MGM RESORTS INTERNATIONAL ANNOUNCES AGREEMENT FOR SALE MIRAGE OPERATIONS FOR $ 1.075 BILLION - ExBulletin

 About MGM Resorts International

-MGM Resorts International (NYSE: MGM) is a global S&P 500 entertainment company with national and international locations featuring the best classroom hotels and casinos, modern meeting and conference facilities, exceptional live and theatrical entertainment experiences, and a wide range restaurants, nightlife and retail offers.
-MGM Resorts creates immersive and iconic experiences through its Las Vegas-inspired group of brands.
+MGM Resorts International (NYSE: MGM) is a S&P 500 global entertainment company with a national and international location featuring the best classroom hotels and casinos, modern meeting and conference spaces, exceptional live and theatrical entertainment experiences and a wide range of restaurants, nightlife and deals. minority.
+MGM Resorts creates immersive and iconic experiences through its group Las Vegas-inspired brands.
 MGM Resorts portfolio includes 32 unique hotel and gaming destinations globally, including some of the most popular resort brands in the industry.
 The Company 50/50 Venture, BetMGM, LLC, offers sports betting and online games in the US through major brands in the market, including BetMGM and partypoker.
-The company is currently pursuing targeted expansion in Asia through integrated tourism opportunity in Japan.
+The company is currently pursuing the intended expansion in Asia through the possibility of integrated resort in Japan.
 Through “Focusing on what matters: Embracing humanity and protecting the planet” philosophy, MGM Resorts is committed to creating a more sustainable future as it strives to make a bigger difference in the lives of its employees, guests and the communities in which it operates.
 The global employees of MGM Resorts are proud of their company that have been recognized as one of the most admired companies in the world by FORTUNE magazine.
 For more information, please visit us at www.mgmresorts.com.
 Please also contact us @MGMResortsIntl at Tweet and Facebook AND Instagram.

 Foresighted statement

 Statements in this publication that are not historical facts are forward-looking statements, within the meaning of the Private Securities Reform Act of 1995, as amended, and include risks and / or uncertainties, including those described in public securities files.
 Company with Securities and Exchange Commission.
 Foresighted statements can be identified using forward-looking terminology such as “believes”, “expects”, “can”, “can”, “will”, “should”, “seeks”, “likely”, “intends”, “plans” “,” pro forma “,” projects “,” evaluates “or” predicts “or the negative of these words and phrases or similar words or phrases that are predictions or indicate future events or trends and that are not merely related to historical issues.
 The Company has based forward-looking statements on current management expectations and assumptions rather than historical facts.
 Examples of such statements include, but are not limited to, the Company’s expectations regarding the closing of the sale and any profit expected to be received from the sale, including the Company’s expected net income.
 Future statements depend on assumptions, data or methods that may be inaccurate or inaccurate and the Company may not be able to realize them.
 The Company does not warrant that the transaction or other events described herein will occur as described (or will occur at all).
 These forward-looking statements involve a range of risks and uncertainties.
-Important factors that may cause actual results to differ materially from those shown in such forward-looking statements include risks associated with the Company’s ability to complete the transaction under the terms described herein or all, compliance with the closing conditions, including obtaining regulatory approvals to which the transaction is subject, which may delay or prevent the completion of the transaction, the continuing impact of the COVID-19 pandemic on the Company’s business, the effects of economic conditions and market conditions in which the Company operates and competes with other travel destination countries throughout the United States and worldwide, design, timing and costs of expansion projects, risks associated with international operations, permits, licenses, financing, approvals and contingencies other in relation to growth in new or existing jurisdictions and risk qe and additional uncertainty are described bed in the Company Form 10-K, Form 10-Q and Form 8-K reports (including all changes to those reports).
+Important factors that may cause actual results to differ materially from those shown in such forward-looking statements include risks associated with the Company’s ability to complete the transaction under the terms described herein or all, compliance with the closing conditions, including obtaining regulatory approvals to which the transaction is subject, which may delay or prevent the completion of the transaction, the continuing impact of the COVID-19 pandemic on the Company’s business, the effects of economic conditions and market conditions in which the Company operates and competes with other destinations in the destination United States and world, design, timing and costs of expansion projects, risks associated with international operations, permits, licenses, funding, approvals and other unforeseen situations related to growth in new or existing jurisdictions and additional risks and uncertainties described in Company Form 10 -K, Form 10-Q and Form 8-K reports (including all changes to those reports).
 In making forward-looking statements, the Company assumes no duty or obligation to update such statements publicly as a result of new information, future events or otherwise, except as required by law.
 If the Company updates one or more forward-looking statements, it should not be concluded that it will make additional updates in relation to those other forward-looking statements.

 Non-GAAP financial measures

 This presentation includes the regulated property EBITDAR for Mirage, which is a “non-GAAP financial measure” as defined in Regulation G under the Securities Exchange Act of 1934, as amended.
-Schedules that reconcile the non-GAAP financial measure with the most comparable financial measure most directly calculated and presented in accordance with Generally Accepted Accounting Principles in the United States are available in the Company Profit Publication, dated February 12, 2020, which is provided by the SEC and is available on our website at www.mgmresorts.com.
+Programs that reconcile the non-GAAP financial measure with the most comparable financial measure directly calculated and presented in accordance with the Generally Accepted Accounting Principles in United States are available in the Company’s income statement, as of February 12, 2020, which is furnished with the SEC and is available on our website at www.mgmresorts.com.

 CONTACTS: